Understanding the Distinction Between RFI and RFP

 Establish a single communication channel for vendor questions.
 Most organizations use a shared email address or Q&A portal where all vendors see the same information simultaneously.
 This ensures fairness and reduces your response burden.

-Based on analyzing thousands of RFP cycles, expect 15-25 clarification questions per RFP on average.
-Budget time to respond within 48 hours to keep your timeline on track.
+Expect clarification questions per RFP.
+Budget time to respond promptly to keep your timeline on track.

 For complex RFPs, consider hosting an optional vendor conference call where you present context and answer questions live.
 Record it and share with all vendors.
 This saves hours of individual clarification while improving response quality.